CNN, Accessibility & Design Systems

 From conducting an accessibility audit, I found that this is what the current CNN experience is like for disabled and affected individuals.

-Horizontal scrolling lists and carousels are challenging for screen reader users, as they must navigate through each item individually, unlike sighted users who can easily skip ahead.
+Horizontal scrolling lists and carousels are challenging for screen reader users, as they must navigate through each item individually.

 Use of color

-After identifying barriers to entry, I focused on solving them from a design perspective and implementing solutions.
-By leveraging design systems, I was able to create scalable and predictable solutions to these accessibility problems.
+I focused on solving these barriers to entry from a design perspective, and found that by leveraging design systems, I was able to create scalable and predictable solutions.

 Research